TDSoftware/subidentity-webapp/docs/Tutorial.md

 To delete a custom node, clear the content of the input field and click the "SAVE NODE" button.

+ℹ️ Only one custom node can be used at a time.

 ## <a id="searchIdentities"></a> Search Identities

 After selecting a chain to search on, identities can be searched by address or any identity field.
 The search term must be entered in the search box seen in the screenshot above.
 Click the "SEARCH" button to start your search.